 When you have a song you like, you listen to it over, and over, and over again.
 And each time, it probably “never gets old.”
 There may be memories tied to those songs; good, happy times, or simply you just enjoy the song so much you can’t stop listening to it.
 Studies show that songs or music that we are familiar with are most beneficial to our focus and productivity, as they trigger a certain part of the brain that elicits strong emotions, thus improving concentration.
 It takes more work for our brains to listen and put together the pieces of new sounds and music.

 Music in between tasks could also affect productivity

 If you’re completing a task that requires silence and complete focus, there’s a chance that music may be too distracting, so you decide to veer away from it at that moment.
-You finish your first take, and have another one to complete right after that, but find yourself struggling to stay focused in the second task.
+You finish your first take and have another one to complete right after that but find yourself struggling to stay focused on the second task.
 Consider listening to music in between tasks instead of rushing to the next!
 Studies have shown that listening to music in between tasks can still improve your mental performance, and allow you to concentrate on a task for a longer period of time.